Review Process FAQ

 If you have further questions…

-- The Institutional Review Board (IRB) is a committee established to review and approve research involving human subjects.
+- The Institutional Review Board (IRB) is a board established to review and approve research involving human subjects.

 - Research contributes to generalizable knowledge.